From goalfeast to famine: Manchester sides smell blood as Liverpool blow Premier League points advantage | Goal.com

 Liverpool had 16 shots but only one on target, failing to trouble Fraser Forster, the Southampton goalkeeper who was making his first league appearance since May 2019.
 The only effort he did have to deal with, from Mane, was a tame one.

 Something is lacking with Liverpool at present, that much is clear.
 They remain a top side, but their sparkle has been missing.
 Since the feast at Crystal Palace a week before Christmas, it has been famine.
-Three games and only two points, 44 shots and only two goals.
+Three games and only two points, 44 shots and only one goal.

 That they sent Alisson Becker up for a 93rd-minute corner here said everything.
 That for some reason they took a 94th-minute corner short, allowing the referee to blow for full time, said even more.
 They did the same against West Brom.
 They’re not themselves.
 Not right now, anyway.